Healthy Homes Assessment Tutira

 Tutira Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Tutira and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory in all Tutira and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the conformance to the Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords should make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2023

-• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024